ZachCraw/jabref-action/README.md

 ```

 ### Output
+The action generates a consistency check report as a markdown table.
+This is automatically added to the **Job Summary** of your workflow run.

+An example of the output is shown below:

 | entry type | citation key   | Eprint | File | Number | Pages | URL |
 | ---------- | -------------- | ------ | ---- | ------ | ----- | --- |